Everything We’ve Learned from Making 4,000 Infographics

 Optimise your infographic for SEO: Make sure you have the right file names and keywords to get the most SEO traffic.

 Create shareable assets: Coordinate with your design team to get assets for your channels.
 Make sure you have the right resolution, file formats, and sizes, whether it’s going out via email, blog, or social.
 Breaking up an infographic into different assets is a great way to get more mileage from the content.

 Craft a compelling pitch: If you’re trying to get coverage (and you should be), you need a pitch that explains why your infographic is interesting and relevant to their readers.

-- Use an attention-grabbing subject line: Journalists and influencers get a ton of email.
+- Use an attention-grabbing subject line: Journalists and influencers get a tonne of email.
 Give them a reason to read yours.

-- Keep your pitch personal and brief: Put the story front and center.
+- Keep your pitch personal and brief: Put the story front and centre.